 Patients and HIPAA Compliant Automated Calls

 Before the ban, consent could be inferred by an existing relationship between the sender and the recipient (the healthcare provider and the patient).
-From October 16 2013 to present, the FCC requires prior written, unambiguous consent from the individual receiving calls on a mobile phone from an autodialing machine.
+From October 16 2013, the FCC requires prior written, unambiguous consent from the individual receiving calls on a mobile phone from an automated dialing system.

 Full details of the ruling can be viewed here.